weezy20/loxz/README.md

 | `-d`, `--debug`   | Enable debug output, set debug level  |

 ## Additional features in loxz over the standard implementation:
-- Implemented `OP_CONSTANT_LONG` to enable 16_777_216 constants.
-This is flexible and 24 bits are only used after 8 bits for constant pool have been exhausted.
+- Implemented `OP_CONSTANT_LONG` to enable 16_777_216 (u24) constants.
+This is automatically injected after we hit the 256 limit on constant pool and instruction switches from `OP_CONSTANT` to it's longer version. pool have been exhausted.
 - 65536 Global variables with Global cache to reduce hashtable lookups.
 - Expanded Local variables limit to 65536 (u16), no 256 local variable limit, this means we use (u16::max + 1024)*sizeof(Value) [16 bytes] for stack